AVEVA/OMF-Docs/documentation_v12/Types/Enum_Type.md

     { "DeviceStatus": { "reftypeid": "ConfigurationQualityFlags", "isquality": true } }

 ## Remarks
- - Properties referencing `flags` or `enum` type must send integer values in a data message, since use of strings is unsupported.
+ - Properties referencing `flags` or `enum` type must send integer values in a data message; the use of strings is unsupported.
  - Both `flags` and `enum` can be defined as non-continuous sets.

 ## Examples